 He currently holds the position of Artistic Director of Lithuanian National Opera Theatre in Vilnius (LNOBT).

-From 2015 to 2016 he regularly has been Assistant and Cover Conductor for Maestro Fabio Luisi both at NYC Metropolitan Opera House and at renewed Festival della Valle d'Itria, where, in July 2017 he debuted, with the new production of Verdi’s Un giorno di regno, which brought him great acclaims of critic and audience.
+From 2015 to 2016 he regularly has been Assistant and Cover Conductor for Maestro Fabio Luisi both at NYC Metropolitan Opera House and at renewed Festival della Valle d'Itria, where, in July 2017 he debuted in Italy, with the new production of Verdi’s Un giorno di regno, which brought him great acclaims of critic and audience.

-Meanwhile Sesto founded two opera companies Les Voix Concertantes in Paris and Bare Opera in NYC debuting respectively La traviata, Rigoletto, L'elisir d'amore and L'Enfant et les Sortileges (Ravel), L'Enfant Prodigue (Debussy), Goyescas (Granados), La cambiale di matrimonio (Rossini) and Figaro&Figaro (a new dramaturgic and musical fusion of Le Nozze di Figaro and Il barbiere di Siviglia).
+Previously Sesto founded two opera companies Les Voix Concertantes in Paris and Bare Opera in NYC debuting La traviata, Rigoletto, L'elisir d'amore and L'Enfant et les Sortileges (Ravel), L'Enfant Prodigue (Debussy), Goyescas (Granados), La cambiale di matrimonio (Rossini) and Figaro Figaro (a new dramaturgic and musical fusion of Le Nozze di Figaro and Il barbiere di Siviglia).

-He conducted several Orchestras, among others: Danish NSO, Latvian NSO, National Philarmonic of Russia, Symphonique de Saint-Étienne Loire, Philamonique de la Méditerranée, Haydn of Bolzan, Filarmonica Arturo Toscanini of Parma, Sinfonica Abruzzese, dei Pomeriggi Musicali and LaVerdi of Milan, of Accademia Teatro alla Scala, Teatro Regio of Turin, Arena of Verona, Comunale of Bologna, Teatro Lirico of Cagliari, La Fenice of Venice and he collaborated with soloists such as Elina Garanca, Sondra Radvanovsky, Matthew Polenzani, Mariusz Kwiecen, Roberto Alagna, Olga Peretyatko, Kristine Opolais, Markus Werba and others.
+He conducted several Orchestras, among others: Danish National Symphony Orchestra, Hungarian Radio Symphony Orchestra, Tokyo Philarmonic Orchestra, Latvian National Symphony Orchestra, Puerto Rico Symphony Orchestra, Orquestra Sinfónica Portuguesa, National Philarmonic of Russia, Orquesta Filarmónica de Gran Canaria, Orchestre Symphonique de Saint-Étienne Loire, Philarmonique de la Méditerranée, Frankfurt Opern and Museumorchester, Nordwestdeutsche Philharmonie, Orchestra Filarmonica Italiana, Orchestra Internazionale d'Italia, Orchestra Haydn of Bolzan, Filarmonica Arturo Toscanini of Parma, Sinfonica Abruzzese, Orchestra dei Pomeriggi Musicali and LaVerdi of Milan; Orchestras of Accademia Teatro alla Scala, Teatro Regio of Turin, Arena of Verona, Comunale of Bologna, Teatro Lirico of Cagliari, La Fenice of Venice, Maggio Musicale of Florence, Petruzzelli of Bari and he collaborated with soloists such as Elina Garanca, Sondra Radvanovsky, Piotr Bezcala, Matthew Polenzani, Mariusz Kwiecen, Roberto Alagna, Olga Peretyatko, Kristine Opolais, Markus Werba, Nino Machaidze and many others.